You are viewing services for 2024 Medicare Advantage Coverage

 Speak with a Medicare Advantage advisor at (866) 350-2715

 Unlike Original Medicare (Medicare Parts A and B), Medicare Part D prescription drug coverage is administered by private companies.
-You have to sign up for coverage with a Medicare-approved Part D plan in order to receive benefits.
+You have to sign up for coverage with a Medicare-approved Part D Plan in order to receive benefits.

 Without coverage, many people may not be able to afford the monthly bill for their needed drugs.
 And without coverage, there is no limit to the amount you may pay in a year for prescriptions.

 There are two ways you can get Medicare Part D coverage:

 The donut hole begins after you have met your plan deductible and have spent a certain amount for covered drugs.
-This amount is $4,020 in 2020.
-After you and your plan have reached this limit, you pay 25% of the plan’s cost for covered brand-name prescription drugs and 25% of the price for generic drugs.
+This amount is $5,030 in 2024.
+After you and your plan have reached this limit, you pay 25% of the medication's cost for covered brand-name prescription drugs and 25% of the price for generic drugs.
 This stage ends when you have spent $8,000 in out-of-pocket costs on prescription drugs in 2024.

 Most plans also use a formulary or drug list.
 This lists all of the prescription drugs covered by the plan.
 Within the formulary, some drugs may cost more depending on if they are brand name or if the drug company charges more for that specific drug.
 Drugs are categorized within the formulary by how much they cost.
 This is called a tier system.
-The easiest way to find out how much you would pay for the prescriptions you use as a Memorial Hermann Advantage plan member is to call our Customer Service team today at (855) 645-8448 (TTY 711) 8 a.m. to 8 p.m.
-CST, 7 days a week from Oct.
-1 - March 31 and 8 a.m. to 8 p.m.
-CST, Monday - Friday from April 1 – Sept.
-30.
+To learn more about the Memorial Hermann Advantage HMO’s Medicare Prescription coverage and benefits, please visit our pharmacy formulary page.

 Get an Information Kit